stehrn/twelve_factor/README.md

 ```
 (_the versions for this dependency, if you were wondering, are inherited from the parent pom_)

 Dependencies with _provided_ scope are worth a special mention - these wont be packaged into the distribution, the assumption been they will be provided at runtime, so how then to define this in the runtime?
-This is where containers help, we'll come back to an example below where we define runtime dependencies inside a docker container.

-TODO - have we done above?
+This is where containers help by adding the runtime depdendency into the container process.

 ## Codebase
 [one codebase, many deploys](https://12factor.net/codebase) (12 factor)